phackt/Invoke-Recon/README.md

  - Find all DCs (check if ADWS are accessible in order to be able to use the Active Directory powershell module)
  - Get password domain policy
- - Get domain / forest Trusts
+ - Get domains / forests trusts
  - Get all domain users / groups / computers
- - Get privileged users with RID >= 1000 (recursive lookups for nested members from privileged groups, not AdminCount = 1 to avoid orphans)
+ - Get privileged users with RID >= 1000 (recursive lookups for nested members of privileged groups, not AdminCount = 1 to avoid orphans)
- - Get users / computers / Managed Service Accounts with unconstrained (T4D) and constrained delegation (constrained delegation also with protocol transition (T2A4D))
+ - Get users / computers / Managed Service Accounts with unconstrained (T4D) and constrained delegation (also look for constrained delegation with protocol transition (T2A4D))
  - Find services with msDS-AllowedToActOnBehalfOfOtherIdentity
  - Find Exchange servers
  - Find users with mailboxes